Are you a single man or gay couple and wanting to know your options for surrogacy?

 Altruistic surrogacy is the only legal type of surrogacy available in Australia.
 A surrogate can be reimbursed for out of pocket expenses but she cannot receive a payment, fee or reward in exchange for being a surrogate.

 Commercial surrogacy is practised overseas in several countries, and that involves the intended parents paying the surrogate a fee, on top of her expenses, for carrying a child for them.
 Commercial surrogacy is illegal across Australia.
 Many intended parents travel overseas for surrogacy, but you need to get legal advice about the processes and options.

-Single men and gay couples can pursue surrogacy in almost all States – unfortunately Western Australia only allows single women and heterosexual couples to engage in surrogacy, which means overseas surrogacy is the only option for single men and gay dads in WA, unless they relocate to another State.
+Single men and gay couples can pursue surrogacy in almost all States – unfortunately Western Australia only allows single women and heterosexual couples to engage in surrogacy, but not for much longer!
+There are law reform developments in Western Australia which will allow gay couples and single men to pursue surrogacy as well.
 We are optimistic that the laws will be reformed soon.
 You can read more about State surrogacy laws in Australia.

 If you are interested in pursuing surrogacy within Australia, altruistic surrogacy is all about the relationship.
 About half of surrogacy arrangements involve pre-existing relationships (friends or relatives) while the other half involve ‘new’ relationships – that is, people who have met with the purpose of entering into a surrogacy arrangement.
 You can read more about finding a surrogate in Australia, and this post which includes an interactive chart.